acraigdev/ReactTemplate/README.md

 # ReactTemplate

-A simple React template with Webpack, ESlint, React Router, React Query, and Sass
+A quick-start React template with Webpack, ESlint, React Router, React Query, and Tailwind